tiemma/hostel-ballot/README.md

 Add the ones you want to use to ballot in the halls array.

+Before you run anything, be sure to rename the **.env.sample** file to **.env**

+You'd put in your matric no and password there

+Remember to do this part, for windows users, enable hidden folders to see this file or use vscode

 From there, sit back and run

 > npm start